alex-hhh/ActivityLog2/docs/README.md

 ## Building ActivityLog2

-ActivityLog2 depends on some additional packages and the official ActivityLog2 build has them version controlled in the "pkgs/" folder.
-After you cloned this repository, you will need to update the submodules using the commands:
+ActivityLog2 depends on some additional packages and the official ActivityLog2 build has these under version control in the "pkgs/" sub-folder and will need to be installed before building or running the application.
+Once installed these packages will be available for all Racket programs (Unfortunately, Racket has no concept of virtual environments for packages.)

+You don't need to install dependencies as outlined below.
+If you want, you can install the following packages directly from the racket package catalog:
+`tzinfo`, `tzgeolookup`, `data-frame`, `plot-container` and `gui-widget-mixins`.
+If you go this route, you may not have the exact versions which are used by ActivityLog2, and may encounter problems.

+**Update Submodules** after you cloned this repository, you will need to update the submodules using the commands:

     git submodule update --init --recursive

-After than you will need to add the pkgs folder to the list of Racket catalogs by running the command below:
+**Setup Package Catalog** next, you will need to add the "pkgs/" sub-folder to the list of Racket catalogs by running the command below:

-    sh etc/scripts/setup-catalog.sh pkgs/
+    bash etc/scripts/setup-catalog.sh pkgs/

-The above step is not necessary for casual use, as the packages are also available in the standard package catalog, but some of the packages might contain additional fixes and updates which are not available in the official package catalog yet.

-You will need to install the dependent packages:
+**Install Dependencies** Once the catalog is set up, you will need to install
+dependencies:

-    raco pkg install --auto tzinfo tzgeolookup data-frame plot-container
+    raco pkg install --auto al2-dependencies

+**Build Or Run the Application** Once the packages are set up, you can run the application using the following command:

+    racket run.rkt

-An ActivityLog2 executable and an installer can be built from the command line by typing the command below:
+... or build the ActivityLog2 executable and an installer using the following
+command:

     racket build.rkt